If that sounds too general, consider what skills are taught:

 Well actually, they are two different methodologies that do similar and complimentary things.

-Let’s start with Six Sigma first – Six Sigma is a statistics based approach to improving a process.
+Let’s start with Six Sigma first – Six Sigma is a statistics-based approach to improving a process.
 It’s a quality management approach, where we measure everything that can be measured with a relentless focus on quality.
-Eliminating defects and errors and striving for perfection is the key tenants of Six Sigma.
+Eliminating defects and errors and striving for perfection in the key tenants of Six Sigma.

 Six Sigma is also where we get the term ‘belts’ to describe the different levels of knowledge.
 It’s generally accepted that there are 4 belts and 6 different levels.
 These are: